Close Icon

 6. The Kings Arms

-Recognised by the Good Pub Guide as “worth a visit,” The King Arms in Cartmel is exactly that.
+Recognised by the Good Pub Guide as “worth a visit,” this 300 year old pub in Cartmel is exactly that.

 View this post on Instagram